GandhiCloudLab/ibm-ai-ops-320-blog/02-watson-aiops-aimanager-Installation/readme.md

 # Watson AIOps AI-Manager Installation

 This article explains about how to install Watson AIOps AI-Manager on ROKS.
+The below sections describes that.

-- 1. Watson AIOps 3.2.0 installation and demo setup requirements.
+- Watson AIOps 3.2.0 installation and demo setup requirements.
-- 2. Updating Global Pull Secrets before installing WAIOps 3.2
+- Updating Global Pull Secrets before installing WAIOps 3.2
-- 3. Installing Watson AIOps AI-Manager on ROKS
+- Installing Watson AIOps AI-Manager on ROKS

 The article is based on the the following.

 - RedHat OpenShift 4.8 on IBM Cloud (ROKS)
 - Watson AIOps 3.2.0

-## 1.Watson AIOps 3.2.0 installation and demo setup requirements.
+## 1. Watson AIOps 3.2.0 installation and demo setup requirements.

 This documentation explains about the Hardware and account requirements for Watson AIOps 3.2.0 installation and demo setup.